What should a Maintenance Manager personally focus on to get the best performance and results from their maintenance department?

-On the “personnel and organisational issues” fronts.
+On the “personnel and organizational issues” fronts.
 You have chosen KPIs that you want to improve.
 Are your personnel more than capable enough to improve those KPI’s?
 Do they have the right mindset, skills, and methods to get the improvements you want?
-Is your organisation structured to effectively drive KPI accomplishment?
+Is your organization structured to effectively drive KPI accomplishment?
 Are the processes used by the Maintenance Group effective vehicles to reach your KPI’s?
 Do you need to build better processes and populate them with properly capable resources?

 Thank you, Mike